Resource Specifications for Resource-Manipulating Programs: Introduction

 The goal of program verification is to ensure that a program will always operate in accordance with a formal specification.
 In practice, this requires encoding the desired properties in the specification language of a program verifier that will be used to check conformance to such properties.
 The difference between our intuitive, human language description of desired properties and their representation in the specification language is called the \emph{semantic gap}~\cite{semanticgap}.
 The larger this gap is in practice, the more difficult it becomes to write, read, maintain, and debug specifications.

-In modular program verifiers, specifications are written and checked for each function separately.
-Specification preconditions describe requirements on the program state at function call sites, and postconditions describe the corresponding guarantees about the program state at return sites; the verifier reasons about function calls with respect to these specifications rather than the function's implementation.
-For example, the specification for a function \texttt{sort()} that sorts a list in-place could be written as an expression relating the values of the input list both before and after the call; namely, stating that the latter should be a sorted version of the former.
+In modular program verifiers, specifications are written and checked for each function separately\zg{, with the guarantee that separately verified functions compose to a verified whole}\zgfootnote{Requested by reviewer B}.
+Specification preconditions describe requirements on the program state at function call sites, and postconditions describe the corresponding guarantees about the program state at return sites; the verifier \zg{checks that, when the precondition holds, the function's body ensures the postcondition, and}\zgfootnote{Requested by reviewer B} reasons about function calls with respect to these specifications rather than the function's implementation.
+For example, the specification for a function \texttt{sort()} that sorts a list in-place could be written as an expression relating the values of the input list both before and after the call; namely, stating that the latter should be a sorted version{permutation} of the former.
 This design effectively minimises the semantic gap for properties naturally expressed as relations on program states, such as sortedness.